 Hiking Kanarra Falls requires a hiking permit.
-Permits can be purchased for $8 per person online at kanarrafalls.com.
+Permits can be purchased for $12 per person online at kanarrafalls.com.
 The permit includes parking at both the Town and Sweet Spot parking lots.
-Hiking permits can also be purchased at the Kanarra Falls trailhead, but the transaction will be credit card/debit only.
+If available, hiking permits may be available at the Kanarra Falls trailhead during staffed hours, but the transaction will be credit card/debit only.
 No cash transactions will be allowed and there are no refunds.

 There is one group permit available per day for nonprofits that allows up to 30 people in the group.
 The cost is $25 per group.
 Advance reservation through kanarrafalls.com and proof of nonprofit status (IRS tax designation letter or state tax exempt certificate) are required.
 The group permit is not available to commercial tours and outfitters.
 Commercial operations must purchase the $8 per person permit for their guests.

 Zion National Park Kolob Canyons